14 Top-Rated Attractions & Things to Do in Toulon

 1. Vieille Ville (Old Town)

-The Old Town of Toulon was severely damaged during the Second World War, however it has retained much of its former charm.
+The Old Town of Toulon was severely damaged during the Second World War, however, it has retained much of its former charm.

-Tourists will enjoy wandering the narrow cobblestone streets and relaxing at the peaceful squares embellished with gushing fountains.
+You will enjoy wandering the narrow cobblestone streets and relaxing at the peaceful squares embellished with gushing fountains.
 On warm days, it's pleasant to stop in one of these shady squares and enjoy a refreshment at an outdoor café.

 Not to be missed is the Hôtel de Ville, famous for the "Caryatides" sculptures at the building's entrance.
 These sculpted figures that seem to hold up the balcony were created by Pierre Puget (1620-1694) and have been copied many times all over Provence, but here they remain unsurpassed in their expression.

-By continuing to the west, visitors may stroll along the busy Rue d'Alger that leads into the Rue Hoche and then to the Place Puget with the Fontaine des Trois Dauphins (Fountain of Three Dolphins), which is overgrown and covered with deposits of lime like many fountains in Provence.
+By continuing to the west, you may stroll along the busy Rue d'Alger that leads into the Rue Hoche and then to the Place Puget with the Fontaine des Trois Dauphins (Fountain of Three Dolphins), which is overgrown and covered with deposits of lime like many fountains in Provence.

 Along the waterfront of the Port Saint-Louis is the atmospheric old fishing village, Le Mourillon quarter.
-This historic area is characterized by its narrow lanes and charming small fishermen's houses painted in an array of vibrant colors.
-On the Rue Lamalgue are many boutiques and gourmet restaurants.
-The Mourillon quarter also has lovely sandy beaches, ideal for families; the beaches feature sporting activities and restaurants at the water's edge.
+This historic area is characterized by its narrow lanes and charming small houses painted in an array of vibrant colors.
+On Rue Lamalgue are many boutiques and gourmet restaurants.

 2. Port de Toulon